 When team-mates are on his wavelength, as with Morgan Sanson for this goal against Rennes, you’re forced to do several mental calculations at once: what Payet can do to the man nearest him, who he can find from a free-kick if you bring him down, and who he can find from open play if you opt to stand off.

 The problem, however, is that your calculations on all three fronts are wrong.
 Not only can he see things that aren’t there, but he can trick you into cutting out the impossible and leaving him free to carry out something easier.

 When he can play passes like this so effortlessly, you’re damned whatever you do.

-Payet has laid on 13 goals for his team-mates in Ligue 1, keeping Marseille in with a shot at Champions League football with one game to go, while his average of 3.9 key passes per game is so far ahead of most other players in the league that it looks like a typo (Neymar is the only other player above three per game), and that’s before you address the fact that nearly 9% of his total passes played lead to a shot on goal, while Neymar is batting at just over 5%
+Payet laid on 13 goals for his team-mates in Ligue 1 in 2017-18, while his average of 3.9 key passes per game was so far ahead of most other players in the league that it looks like a typo (Neymar is the only other player above three per game).

 If the last few years have taught us anything, it’s that the only way to stop Dimitri Payet is to steadfastly refuse to stop him and just hope he gets bored.
 And even then you’re in the lap of the gods.

 “You would say that we had the edge.”

 There are a couple of obscure ones here.